S00085/cxp/3.solution_architecture/README.md

 Enterprise and partner systems can integrate with CMP with below capabilities:
 * **Realtime integration**: Source Systems can publish the events to and CMP portal will take action based on the events and also source systems can subscribe to events for the update customer 360 degree updates.
 * **Batch Processing**: Batch processing to collect customer specific information from Source systems or social media.
-* **API Gatway**: Exposing APIs to Source systems to fetch the customer profile and preferences.
+* **API Gateway**: Exposing APIs to Source systems to fetch the customer profile and preferences.

 #### Stream Processing and Data platform sync
-* Steam analytics and steam processing based on the incoming events and publish to journey orchestration or case management and also pulish back to source systems.
+* Steam analytics and steam processing based on the incoming events and publish to journey orchestration or case management and also publish back to source systems.
 * Customer profile sync with Enterprise data platform.
 * Using Apache Druid and Enterprise data platform reporting service for the real-time analytics.

 #### Customer Management Service
-* Journey orchestration service to handle events and perform orchestration and offload complex orchestration for the process ochestration.
+* Journey orchestration service to handle events and perform orchestration and offload complex orchestration for the process orchestration.
-* Expose Customer 360 degree service to provide APIs by using graphQL servcie.
+* Expose Customer 360 degree service to provide APIs by using graphQL service.
 * Consent management service to provide APIs to create/update/remove consent
 * Customer Profile and relationship Graph Database for storing the customer 360 degree information.
 * Cache to provide customer profile, preferences and consent in more faster way.

 #### Case Management Service
-* Exponse service to create, update and retreive case and communicate with case engine to trigger the workflow orchestrations.
+* Expose  service to create, update and retrieve case and communicate with case engine to trigger the workflow orchestrations.
 * Case management repository to store case related data.
 * Storage API and Object storage for storing files and object for case.
 * Client to connect with process orchestration to trigger the process orchestration.

-#### Process Orchestation
+#### Process Orchestration
 * Using Camunda out of the box solution for the complex process orchestrations.

 #### UI Layer
-* Customer management portal with microfronend capability:
+* Customer management portal with microfrontend capability:
   - Customer 360 view (Preferences, consent and relationships).
   - Case management functionalities.
 * Process management and Tasklist and Modeler UI from Camunda platform.
-* Power BI to serve reports and dashboars.
+* Power BI to serve reports and dashboards.
 * All APIs will be transit though API gateway (APIM).
 * Azure AD will be used for the User Authentication and authorization.